termitehuegel/space-invaders/README.md

 This project is a simple space invader like game written in C++ as a university assignment.
 This project was written and tested on Windows 10 using CLion.
 Thus, it is unclear if this project is compatible with other operating systems.
+It uses the [SFML-Library](https://www.sfml-dev.org/) and uses the [SFML-CMake-Project-Template](https://www.sfml-dev.org/tutorials/2.6/start-cmake.php) as its foundation.

 ## Setup